DinaraGubaydullina/data_analyst_portfolio/README.md

 # Dinara Gubaydullina - Data analyst portfolio
 ## About me
 Hi, I'm Dinara!
 I'm a data analyst with an analytical background in the e-commerce department of the bank.
 I have a Bachelor's degree in Economics (Accounting, Analysis and Audit) and later retrained and got a qualification of a Data analyst.
 Here you'll find projects from my studies and personal explorations into data analysis.
-Each entry showcases my journey mastering data analytics skills.
+This portfolio is still work in progress.

-## Study projects
+## Study courses projects
 [Advanced AB-tests Simulator by Karpov.Courses](https://github.com/DinaraGubaydullina/data_analyst_portfolio/tree/main/Advanced_AB-tests_Simulator)

 This folder contains solutions to tasks from the Advanced AB-tests Simulator course by Karpov.Courses.
 Through these tasks, I have been building the analytical foundation for an A/B testing platform, gradually exploring various aspects of the testing process.
 Each solution encompasses the development of a specific feature of the testing platform, contributing to a comprehensive understanding of A/B testing methodologies and techniques.